This post will teach you how to start a food truck business and was inspired by all of the bad advice I’ve been seeing online.

 Participants learn how to identify and mitigate potential food safety risks in various food service settings, such as restaurants, catering companies, or food production facilities.

 Successful completion of a food safety course often results in certification, which is essential for individuals working in the food industry to uphold the highest standards of food safety and protect the health of consumers.
+You might consider using a workplace health and safety management system to ensure you are staying compliant.
+Following regulations is key to ensuring you can stay operational and don’t have to shut down unexpectedly.

 “All food employees shall have adequate knowledge of, and shall be properly trained in, food safety as it relates to their assigned duties.
 Food facilities that prepare, handle, or serve non-prepackaged potentially hazardous food, shall have an owner or employee who has successfully passed an approved and accredited food safety certification examination.
 The certification is valid for five years from the issue date.
 There shall be at least one food safety-certified owner or employee at each food facility.
 No certified person at a food facility may serve at any other food facility as the person is required to be certified.
 A food facility that commences operation, changes ownership, or no longer has a certified owner or employee pursuant to this section shall have 60 days to comply.”